-Consultation on Proposed Updates to the Source Protection Plan per Section 36 of the CWA (2022 to 2023)
+Consultation on Proposed Updates to the Source Protection Plan per Section 36 (2022 to 2023)

 An update to the Source Protection Plan and Assessment Reports was undertaken following a review carried out under section 36 of the Clean Water Act.
 Additional policy changes were completed to incorporate the 2021 Technical Rules.